llpeterson/internetworking/impl.md

 (measured in nanoseconds), but also means that multiple packets can be processed at the same time.
 For example, Stage 2 can be making a second lookup on packet A while Stage 1 is doing an initial lookup on packet B, and so on.
-This means the NP as a whole is able to keep up with line speeds.
-As of this writing, the state-of-the-art is 6.5 Tbps.
+This means the NPU as a whole is able to keep up with line speeds.
+As of this writing, the state-of-the-art is 12.8 Tbps.

 Finally, [Figure 2](#whitebox) includes other commodity components that make this all practical.
 In particular, it is now possible to buy pluggable *transceiver* modules that take care of all the media access details—be it Gigabit Ethernet, 10-Gigabit Ethernet, or SONET—as well as the optics.
-These transceivers all conform to a standardized form factor, known as SFP+, that can in turn be connected to other components over a standardized SFI bus.
+These transceivers all conform to standardized form factors, such as SFP+, that can in turn be connected to other components over a standardized bus (e.g., SFI).
 Again, the key takeaway is that the networking industry is just now entering into the same commoditized world that the computing industry has enjoyed for the last two decades.